Financial Power Of Attorney

-financial power of attorney, or “power of attorney”, is a legal document that appoints another individual, called your “attorney-in-fact”, to manage assets and other financial affairs.
-The power granted by the document takes effect immediately upon the date it is signed, and allows your attorney-in-fact to access, manage, liquidate, or transfer your assets on your behalf in the event that you are unavailable or unable to do so.
+A financial power of attorney, commonly just called power of attorney, is a legal document that appoints another individual to manage assets and other financial affairs on your behalf.
+The power granted by the document takes effect immediately upon the date it is signed and allows your attorney-in-fact to access, manage, liquidate or transfer your assets on your behalf in the event that you are unavailable or unable to do so.
 The power granted to your attorney-in-fact is terminated immediately upon your death.